 I worked as a chef for a number of years in a resort town on the Eastern shore.
 It’s a tough life and a very drastic contrast between the seasons.
 In the summers you’re working 6-7 days a week for 12-18 hrs a day sometimes making food in massive quantities, but once school starts and the snowbirds head south you’re left with a few random locals, scattered off-season vacationers and hospitality industry workers.
 All the sudden you go from serving well over 500 covers a night to praying for 50 customers.

 As another time saving budget friendly hack I would use a store bought marinara.
-Obviously you can make your own but I stand behind the Rao’s Marinara as the best I’ve ever tasted and the macros are unbeatable, 3 net carbs per ½ cup.
-They have a number of varieties but the classic marinara is a much better price at Costco and comes in a larger size two pack.
-Using a marinara sauce instead of just canned tomatoes brings a lot more flavor to the party and doesn’t need to be intensified with tomato paste or purée.
+Obviously you can make your own but I stand behind the Rao’s Marinara.
+It’s the best I’ve ever tasted and the macros are unbeatable, 3 net carbs per ½ cup.
+They have a number of varieties but the classic marinara is a much better price at Costco.
+It comes in a larger size two pack.
+Using a marinara sauce instead of just canned tomatoes brings a lot more flavor to the party .
 This particular brand has very few ingredients and the ones it does have are very high quality.
 Once you add the fresh onions, garlic and basil you’ve got the makings for an amazing soup.

 What’s all the hype about Calabrian Chiles??

 Honestly, I have to thank celebrity chef Bobby Flay for introducing me to this magical spicy yet sweet pepper found in the Calabria region of Italy.
-He seems to literally use them in every recipe I see him prepare and once I tried these peppers myself I immediately understood why.
+He seems to literally use them in every recipe I see him prepare.
+Once I tried these peppers myself I immediately understood why.
 Calabrian Chiles have this very unique flavor and slightly floral fragrance that can take elevates any dish they’re added to.
 They are sold in dry, ground, whole or in paste form.
 Most of the time they are packed in oil or vinegar to preserve flavor and freshness.
-I find the paste is very convenient and only needs a small amount to make a big difference in your recipe.
+I find the paste is very convenient and only needs a small amount to make a big difference .

-I combine Calabrian Chiles with all sorts of sauces, dressing and aiolis as well as a tablespoon on my eggs almost every morning.
+I combine Calabrian Chiles with all sorts of sauces, dressing and aiolis.
 As far as the spice level goes I find like with any pepper, there is a range.
-Depending on how many of the seed are removed and how mature the pepper at time of harvest can play a big role in how much heat these little guys pack.
-If you like spicy foods you can add it to your recipes with reckless abandon but if you’re sensitive to spice, Tread lightly.
-Though mostly used in Italian and Mediterranean Cuisine, I’ve used Calabrian chilies on all sorts of dishes from Asian to southern barbecue.
-I was hooked on these Chile’s from the first time I tried them and already have many future recipes planned for them.
-I have to admit Bobby Flay knows what’s up and I know why these peppers are his secret ingredient in everything he cooks.
+Depending on how many of the seeds are removed and how mature the pepper at time of harvest can play a big role in how much heat these little guys pack.
+If you like spicy foods you can add it to your recipes with reckless abandon.
+However if you’re sensitive to spice, Tread lightly.

 Crispy Cold Cuts?
 Evil Genius? or utter madness??
 You decide.

-Simply lay the meats out on parchment paper and bake at 400 for about ten minutes but don’t walk away because they will go from crispy to charred in a matter of seconds.
-Then just let them cool down while you prepare the soup, then just slice them into thin ribbons and you’re ready to go.
+Simply lay the meats out on parchment paper and bake at 400 for about ten minutes.
+Don’t walk away because they will go from crispy to charred in a matter of seconds.
+Then just let them cool down while you prepare the soup.
+Next just slice them into thin ribbons and you’re ready to go.

 Talking texture, where’s the line between soup and sauce??

-Soups and sauces create a lot of grey area for me, to me this difference is if I’m making a soup i will make it a little thinner than if I plan on topping a dish and serving it as a sauce.
+Soups and sauces create a lot of grey area for me.
+For me this difference is if I’m making a soup i will make it a little thinner.
+If I plan on topping a dish and serving it as a sauce.
 Other then that the only difference to me is how much you consume.
-If i told you I drank a bowl of Alfredo Sauce you’d look at me like I was a mad man, but if I told you I ate a bowl of Cream of Crab soup no one would say a word.
-Fact of the matter from a caloric standpoint the Soup most likely has a lot more calories than the Alfredo sauce and contains very similar ingredients.
-That’s why when I use this creamy tomato basil soup as a sauce I’ll make it just a bit thicker because I only intend to serve a few tablespoons to a ¼ cup at most.
-When I serve it as a soup I will thin it out with a bit more broth because I know I’m going to eat at least 8 oz.
-(1 cup) or more.
-The broth is a great way to stretch out the soup and reduce the caloric intake of your meal but not sacrifice the flavor.
+If i told you I drank a bowl of Alfredo Sauce you’d look at me like I was crazy.
+However, if I told you I ate a bowl of Cream of Crab soup no one would say a word.
+From a caloric standpoint the Soup most likely has a lot more calories than the Alfredo sauce.
+That’s why I use this creamy tomato basil soup as a sauce.
+I’ll make it just a bit thicker because I only intend to serve a few tablespoons

 Keto Creamy Tomato Basil Soup